fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
     <figcaption><b>Julia Oldham</b> (Eugene, OR) is creating a multi-channel video installation that explores ecological cycles through color data using a range of lens-based technologies in collaboration with <b>Chris Still</b> (Oregon State University).
-By transforming scientific imagery and field data into immersive visual experiences, Julia’s artwork offers a dynamic and expansive visual examination of changing landscapes in the Pacific Northwest. <a href="https://fluxnetart.github.io/Julia/">(see more ...)</a></figcaption>
+By transforming scientific imagery and field data into immersive visual experiences, Julia’s artwork offers a dynamic and expansive visual examination of changing landscapes in the Pacific Northwest USA. <a href="https://fluxnetart.github.io/Julia/">(see more ...)</a></figcaption>

   </div>